 All of our employees and contract personnel are bound to our policies regarding Customer Data and we treat these issues as matters of the highest importance within our company.

-Slack conducts background checks on all employees before employment, and employees receive security training during onboarding as well as on an ongoing basis.
+Slack conducts background checks on all employees before employment, and employees receive privacy and security training during onboarding as well as on an ongoing basis.
 All employees are required to read and sign our comprehensive information security policy covering the security, availability, and confidentiality of the Slack services.

 The following security-related audits and certifications are applicable to the Slack services:

 The environment that hosts the Slack services maintains multiple certifications for its data centers, including ISO 27001 compliance, PCI Certification, and SOC reports.
 For more information about their certification and compliance, please visit the AWS Security website, AWS Compliance website, Google Security website, and Google Compliance website.

 In addition to the work we do at the infrastructure level, we provide Team Administrators of paid versions of the Slack services with additional tools to enable their own users to protect their Customer Data.